pgRouting/workshop/docs/chapters/geoext_client.rst

 layer.
 This is exactly what we need for the last item (*add this result to a vector layer*) in the list above.

+``fields``: lists all the attributes returned along with the geometry: pgrouting.php returns the segment length so we set it here.
+Note that this information is not used in this workshop.

 ``proxy``: the proxy item specify where the data should be taken: in our case from a HTTP server.
 The proxy type is GeoExt.data.ProtocolProxy: this class connects the ExtJS world (the store) and the OpenLayers world (the protocol